n-jav/ca-task/README.md

 # CA - Task

 There were two solutions implemented for the problem described in the task.
-Solution 1 follows the requirements set forth in the task and is aimed at running locally or self-provisioned servers.
+Solution 1 follows the requirements set forth in the task and is aimed at running locally or on self-provisioned servers.
 Solution 2 provides the cloud-based implementation for the task based on serverless technologies and managed services provided by AWS.
 You can find further detatils about the solutions in the descriptions provided as a PDF document.

 ## Solution 1